Friday, August 5, 2022

 Hi, I’m Bobbie Todd.
 Besides being a curler, I am a retired lawyer, a NASCAR fan, a digital communications professional, and a Black woman. ...

-Author’s note: This blog is the fourth & final in a series discussing how USA Curling qualifies athletes for major events and suggesti...
+Author’s note: This blog is the first in a series discussing how USA Curling qualifies athletes for major events and suggesting changes for...